 When comparing tour operator software, bike tour guides should look for a system that:

-• Lets them not only sell tours online but also grow their distribution network via OTAs and partnerships.
+• Allows them to not only sell tours online but also grow their distribution network via OTAs and partnerships.

-• Supports the whole booking experience — all the way through checkout and payment.
+• Supports the entire booking experience — from start to finish, including checkout and payment.

-• Provides the flexibility to list tour experiences or bike rentals.
+• Provides the flexibility to list tour experiences and bike rentals.

 • Offers inventory management to monitor equipment and an online waiver solution to manage paperwork before check-in.